bielcardona/OTSun/doc/intro.rst

    (and gives the next optical state) or that the ray has been absorbed by some active optical element.

 #.
 If the ray has been reflected or refracted, go to step 1.
+Otherwise,
+   the simulation is finished.

 The ``Material`` class
 ----------------------

-The ``Material`` class is the most complex of all the classes implemented in ``otsun``, since there are many different kinds of materials, and their optical properties need to be explicitly stated.
+The ``Material`` class is the most complex of all the classes implemented in OTSun, since there are many kinds of materials, and their optical properties need to be explicitly defined.
+There are two main subclasses, ``SurfaceMaterial`` and ``VolumeMaterial``, corresponding, respectively, to materials that can be assumed to be two-dimensional (like first surface mirrors and selective absorbers) or not (like glasses, second surface mirrors, PV active materials, thin films, …).
-There are two main subclasses, ``SurfaceMaterial`` and ``VolumeMaterial``, corresponding respectively to materials that can be assumed to be two-dimensional (like first surface mirrors and selective absorbers) or not (like glasses, second surface mirrors, PV active materials, thin films, :math:`\dots` ).
-Any material has an important property, ``material.name``, indicating how it will be called when identifying objects in a scene .
+Any material has an important property, ``material.name``, indicating how it will be called when identifying objects in a scene as explained in Section .
 The physical properties of a ``material`` are encoded in ``material.properties``, a dictionary whose contents depend on the kind of material.

-Any user willing to use his own materials in his experiments can subclass ``SurfaceMaterial`` or ``VolumeMaterial`` to adapt the contents of ``material.properties``, that implement the specific properties of the materials.
-The user must subclass the method ``material.change_of_optical_state()`` in order to implement the computation of how the interaction with the material changes the optical state (direction, polarization, etc.) of the ray.
+Any user willing to use his own materials in his experiments can subclass ``SurfaceMaterial`` or ``VolumeMaterial`` to adapt the contents of ``material.properties``, which implement the specific properties of the materials.
+The user must subclass the method ``material.change_of_optical_state()`` to implement the computation of how the interaction with the material changes the optical state (direction, polarization, etc.) of a ray.

-Also, since it is interesting to store externally the properties of materials, the method ``material.to_json()`` and the class method ``SubclassedMaterial.load_from_json(info)`` should be implemented.
-The first one must convert any information stored in ``material.properties`` to a serializable dictionary, and the second one must use this dictionary to reconstruct the ``material.properties`` dictionary.
+Additionally, since it is interesting to store externally the properties of materials, the method ``material.to_json()`` and the class method ``SubclassedMaterial.load_from_json(info)`` should be implemented.
+The first one must convert any information stored in ``material.properties`` into a serializable dictionary, and the second one must use this dictionary to reconstruct the ``material.properties`` dictionary.

 The ``VolumeMaterial`` class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instances of ``VolumeMaterial`` represent optical properties of physical
+Instances of ``VolumeMaterial`` represent the optical properties of
-objects whose depth is not negligible, like glasses or PV active
+physical objects whose depth is not negligible, like glasses or PV
+active materials, where the ray energy attenuation is determined by the
-materials.
-In this case the method
+Beer–Lambert law.
+In this case, the method
 ``material.change_of_optical_state()`` is generically implemented using
-the Fresnel equations of refraction and the Snell’s law of reflection,
+Fresnel’s equations of refraction and Snell’s law of reflection (we used
+the formalism exposed in Macleod2010), but
-but any user could subclass it and implement some other optical
+any user could subclass it and implement some other optical behaviour of
+the material.

-behaviour of the material.
-Some subclasses of this class are provided,
+Some subclasses of this class are provided, so that materials appearing
-so that materials appearing usually in the field of solar collectors can
-be used without further implementations.
+usually in the field of solar collectors can be used without further

-Some of this materials are:
+implementation.
+For example:

--  ``SimpleVolumeMaterial``, representing a material with constant index
+-  ``SimpleVolumeMaterial``, representing a material with constant
-   of refraction and attenuation coefficient in :math:`mm^{-1}`.
+   optical parameters (refraction index and absorption coefficient,
+   given in :math:`\textrm{mm}^{-1}`).

 -  ``WavelengthVolumeMaterial``, where the index of refraction is
-   complex :math:`(\eta =n - i\kappa)` and depends on the wavelength of
+   complex (:math:`\eta =n - i\kappa`) and depends on the wavelength of
    the ray.
-The data values are given in tabulated form
+These values are computed by interpolation from data given
+   in tabulated form with rows
-   :math:`(\lambda,n,\kappa)`.
-Note that the imaginary part of the
+   :math:`(\lambda, n(\lambda),\kappa(\lambda)`.
+Note that the imaginary
-   refractive index is the so called the extinction coefficient.
-The
+   part of the refractive index is the so called the extinction
+   coefficient, and the absorption coefficient is calculated by
-   wavelength values are given in mm.
+   :math:`\alpha = 4 \pi \kappa / \lambda`.
+The wavelengths are given in
+   nanometers.

--  ``PolarizedThinFilm``, that represents thin layers such as optical
+-  ``PolarizedThinFilm``, which represents a thin layer, such as an
+   optical coating, where the thickness can not be considered as
-   coatings.
-The data values are given in tabulated form
+   negligible in the simulation.
+The data values are given in tabulated
-   :math:`(\lambda, \theta_{i}, R_s, R_p, T_s, T_p)`, where
+   form with rows
+   :math:`(\lambda, \theta, R_s(\lambda,\theta), R_p(\lambda,\theta), T_s(\lambda,\theta), T_p(\lambda,\theta))`,
-   :math:`\theta_{i}` is the incidence angle, :math:`R` and :math:`T`
+   where :math:`\theta` is the incidence angle, :math:`R` and :math:`T`
-   denotes the power reflection and transmission coefficients
+   denote the power reflection and transmission coefficients
-   respectively, and sub-index :math:`s` and :math:`p` denotes the
+   respectively, and sub-indexes :math:`s` and :math:`p` denote
-   perpendicular and parallel ray polarization respectively.
-The
+   respectively the perpendicular and parallel ray polarization.
-   wavelength values are given in mm and the incidence angle in degrees.
+   Wavelengths are given in nanometers and incidence angle in degrees.

--  ``PVMaterial``, that represents the active material in solar cells
+-  ``PVMaterial``, which represents the active material in photovoltaic
-   such as semiconductors or any other novel material.
-On the
+   cells such as semiconductors or any other material with that
+   functionality.
+This is the case of the “PV material” exposed in
-   photo-absorption in such materials, its characterization is defined
+   Section .
+The photo-absorption in such materials is characterized by
-   by the complex index of refraction :math:`(\eta =n - i\kappa)`
+   their extinction coefficient.
+The values of the index of refraction
-   depending on the light wavelength.
-The data values are given in
+   :math:`(\eta =n - i\kappa)`, which depends on the light wavelength,
-   tabulated form like the ``WavelengthVolumeMaterial`` case.
+   are given in tabulated form as in the ``WavelengthVolumeMaterial``
+   case.

 The ``SurfaceMaterial`` class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~